donaminos/meteor-social-media-feed/README.md

-# DO NOT INSTALL - WORK IN PROGRESS
+# WORK IN PROGRESS

 [![Build Status](https://travis-ci.org/nagelflorian/meteor-social-media-feed.svg)](https://travis-ci.org/nagelflorian/meteor-social-media-feed)
 # Meteor - Social Media Feed

 ![Social media feed running with Masonry](https://cloud.githubusercontent.com/assets/7649376/8296111/afbc67d0-194c-11e5-8685-5d4ea9e0ebf2.png)

 A social media feed for [Meteor](http://meteor.com).
-It aggregates content from all connected social media profiles and builds up a mosaic from the gathered content.

-You can manually refresh the content or schedule a refresh using something like [percolate:synced-cron](https://github.com/percolatestudio/meteor-synced-cron).
+The package aggregates content from all connected social media profiles and builds up a mosaic from the gathered content.
+You can manually invoke a content update or schedule an update using something like `[percolate:synced-cron](https://github.com/percolatestudio/meteor-synced-cron)`.

 This package doesn't come with a grid layout library like [Masonry](http://masonry.desandro.com) in order for you to decide on which one you'd like to use.